 Evicted Tenants’ Belongings

-Often, Arizona tenants will leave personal property on the premises after they have been evicted.
-As a landlord you cannot simply keep or throw away the former tenant’s belongings.
-The Arizona Landlord-Tenant Act requires the landlord to you maintain their possessions for at least 14 days.
+In Arizona, tenants often leave personal property behind after being evicted.
+As a landlord, you cannot simply discard or keep their belongings.
+The Arizona Landlord-Tenant Act requires landlords to store the former tenant’s possessions for at least 14 days.

 Per A.R.S. § 33-1368(E) a landlord, must hold the evicted tenant’s possessions for a minimum of 14 days from the day the Writ of Restitution was executed (day the constable removed the tenants) issued.